 The measured average Delta E value is 0.95, the maximum value is 2.26, and the minimum value is 0.31.

-Just like the official publicity, the overall performance of this OLED screen is excellent.
-It offers excellent gaming and video experience, and can also reduce power consumption as well as extend battery life.
-For color-sensitive users, it can even be used as a professional display.
+Just like the official promotion says, the overall performance of this OLED screen is excellent.
+It provides an outstanding gaming and video experience, while also reducing power consumption and extending battery life.
+For users sensitive to color, it can even be used as a professional display.

-The keyboard of this notebook is slightly different from previous models.
-The Enter Key is perhaps the noticeable key on the Asus Vivobook 14 Pro.
-This key is on the far right of the keyboard and it is specially designed with the CNC engravement.
-The keyboard has a 1.4mm long keystroke, and the keycap uses a concave curved surface design for a more comfortable experience.
-It also supports three-level backlight adjustment.
+The keyboard of this laptop is slightly different from previous models.
+The Enter key may be the most noticeable key.
+This key is located on the far right side of the keyboard and features a special CNC-engraved design.
+The key travel is 1.4 mm, and the keycaps are concave curved for a more comfortable user experience.
+It also supports three levels of backlight adjustment.

 Asus Vivobook Pro 14 OLED keyboard

-Furthermore, the power button is integrated with a fingerprint module and supports Windows Hello fingerprint recognition.
-In addition, the power button no longer has an always-on light on it.
-Although the light was pretty small, it is more comfortable to use this device without the light.
-You can log in directly without entering a password by clicking directly on the boot.
+In addition, the power button integrates a fingerprint module and supports Windows Hello fingerprint recognition.
+Moreover, the power button no longer has an always-on light.
+Although the light was small, using the device without it is more comfortable.
+You can log in directly by pressing the power button without entering a password.

-In addition, you can turn off the microphone and camera through the shortcut keys Fn+F9 and Fn+F10, respectively.
-On this keyboard, we can see that the Page Up, Page Down, Home, and End are now embedded on the top, down, right, and left direction keys respectively.
-To activate any of these keys, the users will have to hold shift and press the key.
-For instance, if you need to use the Page Up button, simply hold Shift and the top direction key.
-Asus had to embed these functions on the direction key because the extra column of Function keys previously available on VivoBook 14 models is no longer available.
+In addition, you can use the shortcut keys Fn+F9 and Fn+F10 to turn off the microphone and camera, respectively.
+On this keyboard, we can see that Page Up, Page Down, Home, and End are now built into the up, down, right, and left arrow keys, respectively.
+To activate any of these keys, the user needs to hold down the Shift key and then press the arrow key.
+For example, if you need to use the Page Up key, just hold down the Shift key and press the up arrow key.
+ASUS had to integrate these functions into the arrow keys because the extra function key row previously available on the VivoBook 14 model is no longer available.

-The 5.9-inch large touchpad has a special glass surface treatment process, which makes it feel delicate and smooth.
-The touchpad is centered on the armrest and it is a bit flimsier than the click pads in ZenBooks.
-Furthermore, this notebook also comes with a virtual dial called Asus DialPad.
-You can activate this virtual dial on the touchpad by swiping from the right corner.
-Generally, this virtual dial gives users access to the screen brightness and volume control.
-However, on the ProArt Creator, you can customize this feature to add more functionalities.
+This 5.9-inch touchpad features a special glass surface treatment, giving it a delicate and smooth feel.
+The touchpad is located in the center of the palm rest and is slightly softer than the clickpad on the ASUS ZenBook.
+In addition, this laptop also comes with a virtual dial called Asus DialPad.
+You can activate this virtual dial by swiping from the right corner on the touchpad.
+Usually, this virtual dial allows users to adjust screen brightness and volume.
+However, on the ProArt Creator, you can customize this feature to add more functions.

-In the past, most thin notebooks do not come with sufficient connectivity interfaces.
-However, the Asus Vivobook Pro 14 comes with just enough interfaces for connectivity.
+In the past, most thin laptops did not have enough connectivity ports.
+However, the Asus Vivobook Pro 14 comes with just enough ports for connectivity.

-The Vivobook Pro 14 comes with a round port charging cable and ab AC charger.
-If you feel that it is not portable enough, you can bring a USB Type-C charger.
+The Vivobook Pro 14 comes with a round port charging cable and an AC charger.
+If you find it not portable enough, you can bring a USB Type-C charger.

-For wireless connectivity, this notebook also has the latest-gen WiFi 6 and Bluetooth 5.
+For wireless connectivity, this laptop also has the latest-generation Wi-Fi 6 and Bluetooth 5.

 CPU

-According to Asus, this chip balances performance and power consumption and maintains low voltage at the core.
-The processor has four cores and eight threads, but the performance is more fully optimized.
-Therefore, most of the high-performance thin and light notebooks on the market at this stage use this chip.
+According to ASUS, this chip strikes a balance between performance and power consumption while maintaining low core voltage.
+The processor has four cores and eight threads, but its performance has been further optimized.
+Therefore, most high-performance slim laptops on the market currently use this chip.
 However, let us look at the actual practical performance of this processor.

 CPU-Z